How Long Does It Take Dust to Settle?

 What Effective Strategies Can Prevent Dust Resuspension at Home?

 8. Use Entryway Mats: Place mats at all entrances to trap dirt and dust from shoes before it enters your home.
-Encourage family members and guests to remove their shoes when entering to minimize dust spread.
+Encourage family members and guests to remove their shoes upon entering to minimize dust spread.

 Conclusion